rutgerblom/SDDC.Lab/README.md

   b) What network prefix is used for the auto-allocated IP subnets.
 (See comments in ```config_sample.yml``` for additional information)\
   c) What IP address range is configured on the DHCP server.
 (See ```RangePrefix``` below)

-2. If an NSX-T Segment does not have a ```Subnets:``` entry, then it's assumed to be Layer-2 only, and no IP address is included in the data structure that is created.
+2. If an NSX Segment does not have a ```Subnets:``` entry, then it's assumed to be Layer-2 only, and no IP address is included in the data structure that is created.

-3. If an NSX-T Segment does have a ```Subnets:``` entry, and that entry has a list of IP subnets beneath it, then those explicitly mentioned subnets are allocated/assigned to the Segment.
-This is how you go about creating user-defined IP subnets for a given NSX-T Segment.
+3. If an NSX Segment does have a ```Subnets:``` entry, and that entry has a list of IP subnets beneath it, then those explicitly mentioned subnets are allocated/assigned to the Segment.
+This is how you go about creating user-defined IP subnets for a given NSX Segment.

-4. If an NSX-T Segment does have a ```Subnets:``` entry, but that key does NOT have a list of IP subnets beneath it, then SDDC.Lab will dynamically assign subnets based on the settings within the ```Pod.BaseOverlay``` data structure.
+4. If an NSX Segment does have a ```Subnets:``` entry, but that key does NOT have a list of IP subnets beneath it, then SDDC.Lab will dynamically assign subnets based on the settings within the ```Pod.BaseOverlay``` data structure.
 Whether IPv4 and IPv6 subnets are assigned is driven by the IPv4 and IPv6 Deploy.Setting values:\
   a) If ```Deploy.Setting.IPv4: True```, then an IPv4 subnet will be allocated.\
   b) If ```Deploy.Setting.IPv6: True```, then an IPv6 subnet will be allocated.